01-edu/UX-UI/subjects/ux/lets-fight-harassment/competitive-analyss/README.md

 **Deliverables :**

-- A PDF document of a competitive report with an introduction that explains your main conclusions
+- A competitive report with an introduction that explains your main conclusions (PDF)
-- A chart to show the competitive landscape, with 2 axes of your choice (digital, psychological, local, closeness to students, institutional, etc.)
+- A chart to show the competitive landscape, with 2 axes of your choice (digital, psychological, local, closeness to students, institutional, etc.) (PDF)
-- A table to compare the organizations on 5 to 10 criteria
+- A table to compare the organizations on 5 to 10 criteria (PDF)
+- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within all written documents.
+- Pay attention to the global aspect of the deliverables.
+They must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 Resources: